Platform Functions

 | **Table-valued** | A sandboxed function that returns multiple rows | Expanding a record into per-line-item rows, derived tabular results |

-* **Caller history** - Prior call outcomes, quality scores, and conversation summaries for a phone number (SQL)
+* **Caller history** - Recent call dates, outcomes, quality scores, and conversation summaries for a phone number (SQL)

 {% endhint %}